-The K:NOC research team is supporting the EU Delegation in Jamaica in the staging of three events called the K:NOC Connect the Dots series.
+The K:NOC research team supported the EU Delegation in Jamaica in the staging of three events called the K:NOC Connect the Dots series.
 The previous events linked EU and Jamaican creatives, as well as explored solutions for creative financing.

 The third and last one, High Key Link Up, was a grand four-day Ecosystem Stakeholder event, aiming to leverage the established partnerships that the mapping process and previous two events facilitated.